 Any time entries are replicated to another DSA, the access control information shall also be replicated.

 13 Directory protocols

-NOTE - The OSI application layer protocols defined to allow DUAs and DSAs in different open system to cooperate are specified in ITU-T Rec.
+NOTE-The Directory protocols defined to allow DUAs and DSAs in different open system to cooperate are specified in ITU-T Rec.
 X.519 | ISO/IEC 9594-5.

 There are four Directory protocols: